Lots of info here

 No. Swell is not for you if you are into self-catering.
 We are surrounded by great places to eat to suit all budgets.
 Neither will we store anything in our fridge for you, save for medication.

 Lunch can be purchased at Swell or at any one of the restaurants a short walk from us.
-We don’t currently serve dinner at Swell.
+Dinner at Swell is served on Mondays, Wednesdays and Fridays.
+We deliberately don’t do dinner on a daily basis because we want to encourage our guests to visit local places to eat.

 Vegetarian and Vegan diets are easy for us to cater for; if you have any other dietary restrictions, send us a message.